 Set in a Catholic boarding school in Nazi-occupied France 1944.
-12-year-old Julien (Gaspard Manesse) meets a new boy Jean Bonnet (Raphaël Fejtö), a clever, yet shy young man who is mysteriously protected and checked on by the headmaster at every opportunity.
-As a close friendship develops between Julien and Jean, secrets are uncovered that Julien cannot protect his friend against.
-In a community where division and hate interface with selfless love and protection.
+12-year-old Julien (Gaspard Manesse) meets a new boy Jean Bonnet (Raphaël Fejtö).
+A clever, yet shy young man who is mysteriously protected and checked on by the headmaster at every opportunity.
+Hence a close friendship develops between Julien and Jean.
+But one that also hides secrets that if uncovered could lead to disaster for Jean.
+Especially in a community where division and hate interface with selfless love and protection.

-Direction and performances are beautiful and heart wrenching in equal measure, as Malle explores the complexity of an occupied country where liberty, rebellion and collaboration sit side by side.
-Au Revoir les Enfants ability to harness the feelings and emotions of young people forced into the harsh reality of oppression and war is truly stunning.
-Playing with the confusion, conflicted beliefs and emotion of young adolescence, while also imbedding these into a social culture of fear, control, oppression and darkness.
+Direction and performances are beautiful and heart wrenching in equal measure.
+As Malle explores the complexity of an occupied country where liberty, rebellion and collaboration sit side by side.
+While harnessing the feelings and emotions of young people forced into the harsh reality of oppression and war.
+Ultimately creating a film that plays with the confusion, conflicted beliefs and emotion of young adolescence While also imbedding these into a social culture of fear, control, oppression and darkness.

 Timothee Chalamet gives a performance of layered emotion and emerging self confidence.
-Bringing Elio to life while sharing his inner most feelings with us through a single look, gesture or action.
+Bringing Elio to life while sharing his inner most feelings and thoughts through a single look, gesture or action.
 Call Me By Your Name is one of the finest portrayals of teenage love, identity and belonging in a generation.

 Kes is a heartfelt portrayal of the journey into adolescence and the interface between hope and social reality.
 The Kestrel representing the urge for freedom and flight in a boy who does not fit the surroundings he inhabits.

-Kes has moments of humour, intertwined with melancholy and sadness as the realities of young lives with limited opportunites are laid bare.
-In a community where adults can encourage and dismiss in equal measure, and family can dramatically rewrite the ability of a young person to grow and succeed.
+With moments of humour, melancholy and sadness.
+Kes lays bare the realities of young lives haunted by poverty and isolation.
+In a community where adults encourage and dismiss in equal measure.
+While family members rewrite the ability of a young person to grow and succeed.

 A timeless exploration of identity and conformity in teenage life, from the master of 80’s teen filmmaking John Hughes.
 The Breakfast Club is a still a powerful, humorous and sharp observation of youth sub culture, difference and identity.